When I ask ask people about their approach to continuous integration, I often hear a response like

 From such a position the prospect of making a bugfix on top of a bunch of other already integrated changes might seem alarming.
 What if one of our other changes causes a regression.

 CI is a fundamentally different way of working.
-Where our current state of master always captures the team’s current understanding of the most progressed, safest, least buggy system.
+Where our current state of main always captures the team’s current understanding of the most progressed, safest, least buggy system.
 Always deployable.
 Zero-bugs (bugs fixed when they’re discovered).
 Constantly evolving through small, safe steps.

 A good way to make it safe to deploy bugfixes in a CI context is to also practise continuous deployment.
 Every micro-change deployed to production (not necessarily released).
 Doing this we’ll always have confidence we can deploy fixes rapidly.
-We’re forced to ensure that master is always safe for bugfixes.
+We’re forced to ensure that main is always safe for bugfixes.

 There’s also plenty of circumstances in which CI is not feasible or not the right approach for you.
 Maybe you’re the only developer!
 Occasional integration works well for sporadic collaboration between people with spare time open source contributions.
 For teams distributed across wide timezones there’s less benefits to CI.
 You’re not going to get fast feedback while your colleague is asleep!
 You can still work in and benefit from small steps regardless of whether anyone is watching.